AndreyGordeev1234/react-carousel-simple-adaptive/README.md

 ## Features

-- Work for mobile and desktop devices
+- Works for mobile and desktop devices
-- Support swipes
+- Supports swipes
-- Work for any HTML content
+- Works for any HTML content
 - Animated
 - Finger-following swipes
 - Supports multiple carousels on the screen